 According to the Parkinson's Foundation, more than 10 million people worldwide are living with Parkinson's disease.
-Approximately 60,000 Americans are diagnosed with Parkinson's disease each year and an estimated one million Americans will be living with Parkinson's disease by the year 2040.
-According to the Parkinson's Foundation, the combined direct and indirect cost of Parkinson's, including treatment, social security payments and lost income, is estimated to be nearly \$52 billion per year in the United States alone.
-It is estimated that by 2040, over 12 million people globally will have Parkinson's disease.
+Approximately 90,000 Americans are diagnosed with Parkinson's disease each year and an estimated 1.2 million Americans will be living with Parkinson's disease by the year 2030.
+According to the Parkinson's Foundation, the combined direct and indirect cost of Parkinson's, including treatment, social security payments and lost income, is estimated to be nearly \$52 billion per year in the United States alone and is estimated to cost approximately \$80 billion annually in the United States by 2037.